paragonpardeep/Kubernetes/Volume_storage_helm_networking.md

 If production is impacted, run **helm rollback \<release-name> \<revision> -n \<namespace>**.

+## More question

+Q21.
+What happens internally when a pod is deleted?

+• Kubernetes marks the pod for termination.

+• The container receives a SIGTERM signal.

+• preStop hook runs if configured.

+• Pod is removed from service endpoints.

+• Kubernetes waits for the termination grace period.

+• If the container does not stop, SIGKILL is sent.

+Q23.
+How do you design a production-ready Kubernetes cluster?

+• Use a highly available control plane.

+• Deploy worker nodes across multiple availability zones.

+• Configure resource requests and limits for workloads.

+• Enable autoscaling for pods and nodes.

+• Implement RBAC, network policies, and pod security standards.

+• Enable centralized monitoring, logging, alerting, and audit logs.

+• Backup etcd and plan disaster recovery.

+• Integrate CI/CD pipelines and secure image registries.

+Q24.
+How do you secure a Kubernetes cluster?

+• Use RBAC with least privilege access.

+• Restrict privileged containers and root access.

+• Enforce network policies for pod-to-pod traffic.

+• Scan images for vulnerabilities before deployment.

+• Use trusted image registries.

+• Encrypt secrets at rest.

+• Enable audit logging and runtime monitoring.

+• Patch Kubernetes components and worker nodes regularly.

+Q25.
+Deployment rollout is stuck.
+How will you debug?

+• Check deployment rollout status.

+• Review ReplicaSet and pod events.

+• Check pod status and container logs.

+• Verify image pull errors and registry access.

+• Check readiness probe failures.

+• Validate resource availability on nodes.

+• Review node health, taints, tolerations, and affinity rules.

+• Use rollout history to identify recent changes.

 **Final validation:** confirm Pods are healthy, PVCs are attached, and application data is consistent.

 # 5. Quick Troubleshooting Checklist